A Beaconside House Wedding | Jadie & Dean

 A Dress Change, Custom Suits and Smoke Bombs at a Beaconside House Wedding

-When I arrived Jadie was having her make up done by the talented Katherine Shaw I love capturing the prep on a wedding day.
+When I arrived Jadie was having her make-up done by the talented Katherine Shaw I love capturing the prep on a wedding day.
 I also love making this very normal time of the day seem extra special by framing things a little differently.
 Very often I’ll shoot through objects which are around.
-It just so happened as I was working around Katherine she dipped her head to the side and I shot a close up of Jadie’s eye make up through Katherine’s hair giving it a great draw to the focal point by inadvertently isolating her eye.
+It just so happened that as I was working around Katherine she dipped her head to the side and I shot a close-up of Jadie’s eye make-up through Katherine’s hair giving it a great draw to the focal point by inadvertently isolating her eye.
 Happy accidents are my favourite.

-Jorden Lindsay kept us entertained all day with some great mixes on classic current and old popular songs.
+Jorden Lindsay kept us entertained all day with some great mixes of classic current and old popular songs.

 My First Wedding at Beaconside House

 Living hours away from Beaconside House in Bideford meant this was my first time photographing at this beautiful Devon wedding venue.
 I love clean and beautiful weddings as they’re all so stylised and great to be a part of.
 Daisy, the events manager, and her team at Beaconside House made me feel right a home.
 I often venture further afield to photograph weddings and I don’t charge for the pleasure.
 I find it incredibly exciting actually and really relish the opportunity to shoot within a new space and a new wedding adventure.

 My style of wedding photography is built on a great relationship with my couples.
 All of my weddings are different and unique; even if I was to shoot again at the same venue as Beaconside House.
 Time on your wedding day is really important to me as I’m sure it is to you too.
 So if I can help it I don’t really want you to miss a thing and would love you to remember as much as possible.
 This caring and relaxed approach to my wedding photography is the reason why so many couples recommend me.
 They always say it feels like a friend is taking their photographs and not a photographer.